-- Close fill opening. - Wipe up any spilled fuel and dispose of rags on shore. - Open doors and ventilate boat before starting. - Check for fumes in bilge.
-Continue to ventilate if fumes are present.
+- \ Close fill opening. - \ Wipe up any spilled fuel and dispose of rags on shore. - \ Open cabin door, ventilate boat, and run blower (generator only) for a minimum of four minutes before starting. - Check for fumes in bilge.
+Continue to ventilate if fumes are present. - •